 All cleaning businesses have income potentials.
-Of course the industry benchmark will serve as a reference point, even as every cleaning business seek to offer competitive pricing.
+Of course, the industry benchmark will serve as a reference point, even as every cleaning business seeks to offer competitive pricing.
 This serves as an edge and is meant to woo clients.

 Your income potential will also depend on the number of cleaning accounts you have.
-The more your cleaning accounts, the greater your earning potential.
+The more your cleaning accounts, the greater the earning potential.

-Apart from the size of a client’s home, the condition will also determine cost.
+Apart from the size of a client’s home, the condition will also determine the cost.

 A cleaning business may decide to charge higher when there’s some thorough cleaning to do beyond the ordinary.
 Cleaning costs for smaller offices will range from $400 to $900 per month.
 Bigger offices will cost more with a monthly fee ranging from $3,000 to $5,000.

 To calculate profit margin, if total revenue is $1000 and total expenses is $250, then net income is $1000 – $250 = $750.
 Profit margin is calculated as net income divided by revenue; which is: $750 / $1000 = 75%

 Your profit potential will largely depend on the factors discussed above.
 To have a better handle on profitability, you’ll need to work out all expenses accurately.
 Other unforeseen circumstances will need to be taken into account when doing so.